By Dushyant Shekhawat Aug. 02, 2018

 In India, reservation was originally meant to last for only 10 years.
 But it persists to this day, because here, even for traditionally dominant groups, being labelled “backward” is considered your best chance to get forward.

-aharashtra Chief Minister Devendra Fadnavis has a problem.
-On one hand, he has Maratha protesters, led by groups like the Maratha Kranti Morcha, organising demonstrations across the state, leading to incidents of stray violence as they campaign for reservation.
-On the other, he has to grapple with the idea of being on the wrong side of history, if he gives in to the demands and perpetuates India’s tortured history with reservations, originally envisioned as a temporary measure.
+Maharashtra Chief Minister Devendra Fadnavis’ government has just passed a resolution granting 16 per cent reservation to the Maratha community, which makes up 30 per cent of the state’s population.
+It marks what should be the end of an agitation that has lasted months, led by groups like the Maratha Kranti Morcha, organising demonstrations across the state, leading to incidents of stray violence.
+The decision to allot reservations has raised the question of whether Fadnavis is on the wrong side of history for giving in to the demands and perpetuating India’s tortured history with reservations, originally envisioned as a temporary measure.

 Which is why today, 68 years later, we have yet another community demanding OBC or Other Backward Caste status – the Marathas.
 Three years ago, the Patidar agitation led by Hardik Patel in Gujarat demanded reservation in the fields of education and jobs for the Patel community; much before that the Jats in Haryana were fighting the quota battle.
 They go against the grain of the Supreme Court’s 2006 statement, “Reservation is necessary for transcending caste and not for perpetuating it.”